 D. Valuation for solvency purposes

-The Company prepares its financial statements on a going concern basis and in accordance with Luxembourg GAAP ("Lux GAAP").
+Under Luxembourg law, the Company is exempt from the requirement of producing group consolidated financial statements.
+The Company prepares its non-consolidated financial statements on a going concern basis and in accordance with Luxembourg GAAP ("Lux GAAP").